arangodb/docs/3.11/indexing-geo.md

 - Within the same linear ring, consecutive coordinate pairs may be the same, otherwise all coordinate pairs need to be distinct (except the first and last one).
 - Linear rings of a polygon must not share edges, but they may share coordinate pairs.
 - A linear ring defines two regions on the sphere.
-ArangoDB will always interpret the region that lies to the left of the boundary ring (in the direction of its travel on the surface of the Earth) as the interior of the ring.
+ArangoDB always interprets the region that lies to the left of the boundary ring (in the direction of its travel on the surface of the Earth) as the interior of the ring.
 This is in contrast to earlier versions of ArangoDB before 3.10, which always took the **smaller** of the two